buildbot/buildbot/master/docs/manual/cfg-reporters.rst

 .. note::

-   If for some reaons you are not able to send a notification with TLS enabled and specified user name and password, you might want to use :file:`contrib/check-smtp.py` to see if it works at all.
+   If for some reasons you are not able to send a notification with TLS enabled and specified user name and password, you might want to use :file:`contrib/check-smtp.py` to see if it works at all.

 If you want to require Transport Layer Security (TLS), then you can also set ``useTls``::